dustinpfister/blog_posts/_posts/canvas-example.md

 ## 2 - The Canvas Examples

-Now for the list of examples with links to each, and a brief description.
+Now for the list of examples with links to each, and a brief description while I am at it.
+The list is just in alphabetical order going by the name for now.

 ### 2.1 - [A planet of mine clone](/2020/04/03/canvas-example-a-planet-of-mine-clone/)